The hardest thing in life is to live well.

 Andrei was invited by the owners of Kabuki Strength to quit his career in software and work as a Creative Director for the quickly growing startup.
-He accepted the position, having his whole life dreamed of a job that did not feel like a job and very excited to take on the challenge of building a brand from the ground up.
-Working at Kabuki Strength, Andrei has the freedom to learn independently and apply his skills and creativity in an industry which is near and dear to his heart - strength and performance sports.
-During his first year at the company, Andrei implemented numerous processes' and started turning the gears of a complex brand-building machine that involved a full-stack of marketing tools, processes', and methods.
-These actions and the brilliant work of 6 dedicated employees resulted in tremendous growth across the board; growth visible in every data metric available.
+He accepted the position as the new company’s first salaried employee, having his whole life dreamed of a job that did not feel like a job and very excited to take on the challenge of building a brand from the ground up.
+Working at Kabuki Strength, Andrei has the freedom to work independently and apply his skills and creativity in an industry which is near and dear to his heart - strength and performance sports.
+During his first year at the company, Andrei implemented numerous processes' and started turning the gears of a complex brand-building machine.
+These actions and the brilliant work of a few dedicated employees resulted in tremendous growth across the board.
+Today, Kabuki Strength employs 15 people and does almost $3 million a year in sales.

 Kabuki Strength is a multi-faceted company that engineers and manufactures innovative equipment and tools, creates educational content for specific populations, and provides virtual coaching services to athletes.
-As Creative Director, Andrei is responsible for facilitating the organic growth of the company, branding, marketing, all creative elements, and the development of original content in all contemporary mediums.
-He works hand-in-hand with a talented group of individuals who are all on the same mission of growing the brand and furthering our cause.
-The company slogan and mission statement is "Making the world a better place through strength"
+As Creative Director, Andrei is responsible for facilitating the growth of the company, branding, marketing, all creative elements, and the development of original content in all contemporary mediums.
+He works hand-in-hand with a talented group of individuals who are all on the same mission of growing the brand and pushing the industry forward.
+The company slogan and mission statement is "Making the world a better place through strength" Kabuki Strength’s 4 pillars are Education, Equipment, Coaching, and Charity.
+Andrei is most proud of having pushed and developed a philanthropic arm of the business that routinely partners with charity organizations to raise money and awareness for their cause.
+So far Kabuki Strength has had the privilege of working with the HomeBuilders Foundation of Metro Portland, Special Olympics Oregon, Alex’s Lemonade Stand (children’s cancer research), and others.